 Dated: _______________, 2001

-A. W. Technologies, LLC, a Delaware limited liability company (“AWT”), and _________________________, a _________________________ (“_____”) wish to exchange certain information relating to their business, finances and operations for the purpose of permitting the parties to evaluate the possible development of a business relationship between them, on terms and conditions to be separately agreed upon.
+A. W. Technologies, LLC, a Delaware limited liability company (“AWT”), and Enron Net Works, LLC, a Delaware limited liability company (“Enron”) wish to exchange certain information relating to their business, finances and operations for the purpose of permitting the parties to evaluate the possible development of a business relationship between them, on terms and conditions to be separately agreed upon.
 Said information involves certain information of a character regarded by the disclosing party ("Discloser") as confidential and proprietary (hereinafter referred to as "Confidential Information").

 Discloser agrees to disclose and the receiving party (“Recipient”) agrees to receive Confidential Information (as defined below) on the following terms and conditions:

 1. Definition of Confidential Information.
 For purposes of this Non-Disclosure Agreement (this “Agreement”), Confidential Information shall include, but shall not be limited to, information in whatever form relating to the business of Discloser, contract terms, financial information, business procedures, processes, techniques, methods, ideas, discoveries, inventions, processes, developments, records, product designs, product planning, new product ideas and concepts, non-public formulas and new formula ideas, packaging ideas and concepts, marketing plans, pricing information and trade secrets, all of which is deemed confidential and proprietary.
-Confidential Information shall not include information which Recipient can show: (i) was developed without the use of Confidential Information; (ii) is or has become publicly known through no breach of the terms of this Agreement or other confidentiality obligation of Recipient; (iii) was disclosed to Recipient by a third party not in violation of any obligations of confidentiality to Discloser; or (iv) was known by Recipient prior to its disclosure.
+Confidential Information shall not include information which Recipient can show: (i) was developed without the use of Confidential Information; (ii) is or has become publicly known through no breach of the terms of this Agreement or other confidentiality obligation of Recipient; (iii) was disclosed to Recipient by a third party not known by the Recipient to be in violation of any obligations of confidentiality to Discloser; or (iv) was known by Recipient prior to its disclosure.

 2. Restriction on Use and Disclosure.
 Recipient recognizes and acknowledges that any and all Confidential Information is made available to it only for the limited purpose of the evaluation of a possible business relationship with Discloser.
 Recipient will regard and preserve such information and materials as strictly confidential and, without the express prior written consent of Discloser, will not directly or indirectly disclose to any third person or use for the benefit of anyone other than Discloser any and all Confidential Information.
-Recipient may, however, disclose Confidential Information to its officers, employees and agents who have a need to know the same who have signed an agreement with you or are otherwise bound by provisions restricting the use and disclosure of Confidential Information at least as restrictive as those set forth herein.
-Recipient agrees that all information, documents, data and other tangible material pertaining to Confidential Information and obtained from or through Discloser shall remain the property of Discloser.
-Recipient agrees to return all Confidential Information to Discloser, and all copies thereof, at the request of Discloser.
+Recipient may, however, disclose Confidential Information to its affiliates and their respetive directors, officers, employees, agents, financial advisors, counselors and lenders who have a need to know the same for evaluation, negotiation or consummation of a proposed business relationship and who bound by the provisions of this Agreement restricting the use and disclosure of Confidential Information.
+Recipient agrees that all information, documents, data and other tangible material pertaining to Confidential Information and obtained from or through Discloser shall remain the property of Discloser; provided, however, any analyses, compilations, studies or other documents prepared by or for the Recipient which may contain or refer to Confidential Information (the “Recipient Data”) shall be the property of the Recipient.
+Recipient agrees to return all Confidential Information to Discloser, and all copies thereof, at the request of Discloser, save and except for the Recipient Data, a copy of which shall be retained by Recipient and remain subject to the confidentiality provisions of this Agreement.

 3. Injunctive Relief.
-Recipient acknowledges and agrees that the disclosure of Confidential Information and the breach of the provisions of this Agreement may give rise to irreparable injury to Discloser which cannot be adequately compensated with monetary damages, and Recipient further agrees that the Discloser may seek and obtain injunctive relief against the breach or threatened breach of any of the provisions of this Agreement and/or specific enforcement of such provisions in addition to any other legal or equitable remedies which may be available.
+Recipient acknowledges and agrees that the wrongful disclosure of Confidential Information and the breach of the provisions of this Agreement may give rise to irreparable injury to Discloser which cannot be adequately compensated with monetary damages, and Recipient further agrees that the Discloser may seek and obtain injunctive relief against the breach or threatened breach of any of the provisions of this Agreement and/or specific enforcement of such provisions in addition to any other legal or equitable remedies which may be available.